mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 In other settings, other currencies may be used.
 In 2300AD, for example, the base currency is the Livre, or Lv.
 However, that actual value of the Livre or any other currency used in any other universe is assumed to be identical to that of a Credit so you will be able to make direct comparisons (and purchases) between the two.
 For example, Tech Level 10 Combat Armor costs Cr96000 in Traveller.
 In 2300AD, it would cost Lv96000.

 SPENDING CREDITS Citizens of high-technology (TL8 or higher) planets often use electronic Credits.
 Transactions are authenticated and managed using computers or personal comms.
-While electronic Credits work perfectly well in-system, lack of faster than light communications in some universes means it is possible for a Traveller to outrun their Credits – having a million Credits in one’s bank account on Sylea is all well and good but if you are 20 parsecs away and the data has not caught up with you, then it is inaccessible.
+While electronic Credits work perfectly well in-system, lack of faster than light communications in some universes means it is possible for a Traveller to outrun their Credits – having a million Credits in one's bank account on Sylea is all well and good but if you are 20 parsecs away and the data has not caught up with you, then it is inaccessible.
 Large banks, corporations and other financial institutions use x-boat networks or similar facilities to synchronise important financial records but private citizens must make arrangements to keep Credits available.

-It is possible to notify one’s bank and have a line of Credit sent ahead (or at least sent at the same time) if you know your destination but wandering Travellers must sometimes default to using physical cash or trade goods.
+It is possible to notify one's bank and have a line of Credit sent ahead (or at least sent at the same time) if you know your destination but wandering Travellers must sometimes default to using physical cash or trade goods.
 In addition to physical Credits, precious metals, gemstones, radioactive elements or technological wonders are sometimes used in barter on many worlds.

 SELLING EQUIPMENT Travellers are likely to accumulate equipment they cannot use, either taken from defeated enemies or replaced by more advanced items.
 In these cases, they will want to sell equipment for ready cash.

 For a quick and simple measure, a referee can presume a Traveller can sell an undamaged item for half its purchase price.
 There may be times when the referee will want to impose limits on this, perhaps when a Traveller tries to sell a highly advanced technological device on a world with a low Tech Level that has no means of generating electricity, for example.

 STANDARDS OF LIVING A standard meal typically costs Cr5–50 or more per person, depending on quality and service.
-A burger of unidentifiable meat-like substances eaten standing up in a fast-food joint may cost just Cr2–3; a fine meal at a Traveller’s Aid Society hostel could cost Cr20, while a sybaritic feast of a dozen courses and entertainments costs Cr500 or more.
+A burger of unidentifiable meat-like substances eaten standing up in a fast-food joint may cost just Cr2–3; a fine meal at a Traveller's Aid Society hostel could cost Cr20, while a sybaritic feast of a dozen courses and entertainments costs Cr500 or more.

 Accommodation for a night in a cheap hotel costs Cr10; a good hotel can be found for Cr50–100.
 Luxury hotels cost Cr300 or more per night.
-Traveller’s Aid Society hostels is available to members and their guests for Cr20 per night.
+Traveller's Aid Society hostels is available to members and their guests for Cr20 per night.

 A Traveller living on board ship is assumed to have their food and lodging taken care of.
 A Traveller living on a planet or orbital for a long period must spend money on living costs – the amount depends on the quality of life desired.
 A Traveller who does not live at the standard listed for their SOC risks being embarrassed and perhaps even losing their standing.

 Standard of Living Cost/Month Suitable For Very Poor Cr400 SOC 2 Poor Cr800 SOC 4 Low Cr1000 SOC 5 Average Cr1200 SOC 6 Good Cr1500 SOC 7 High Cr2000 SOC 8 Very High Cr2500 SOC 10 Rich Cr5000 SOC 12 Very Rich Cr12000 SOC 14 Ludicrously Rich Cr20000+ SOC 15

-ENCUMBRANCE Under most circumstances, the referee can simply rule that Travellers can carry a ‘reasonable’ amount of equipment without actually tracking it – armor, a main weapon, a pistol, a few grenades and items in a backpack are all reasonable.
+ENCUMBRANCE Under most circumstances, the referee can simply rule that Travellers can carry a 'reasonable' amount of equipment without actually tracking it – armor, a main weapon, a pistol, a few grenades and items in a backpack are all reasonable.

 However, Travellers being who they are, there may be times when they attempt to carry an unreasonable load.